 This can cause health problems along the way.
 On the other hand, you should also be aware that all dogs, including Frenchie Bulldogs, can also go the other direction and become under their weight.

 You need to pay attention to the weight of your dog and be vigilant before it becomes a concern.

 The American Kennel Club states that a French Bulldog should be 28 pounds/ 12.5 kilograms and under.
-But we can go a little bit deeper then that.
-So how much should a French bulldogs weigh?
+But we can go a little bit deeper than that.
+So how much should French bulldogs weigh?

 Expected Growth For A Puppy (M/F)

 |1 week||1.2 – 2.2 lbs / 0.5 – 1.0 kg|

 |4 week||2.0 – 4.2 lbs / 1.0 – 2.0 kg|

 |8 week||5.0 – 6.9 lbs / 2.2 – 3.0 kg|

 |12 week||6.9 – 9.0 lbs / 3.0 – 4.0 kg|

 |16 week||9.0 – 12 lbs / 4.0- 5.4 kg|